 But the general secretary of the Communication Workers Union, Billy Hayes, described the sell-off as "a tragedy" and predicted that it would make "not one scintilla of difference" to employees' intention to vote for strike action next Wednesday.

 Mr Hayes told BBC Radio 4's Today programme: "This is a sham, really.
 The company has been undervalued.

 "It's basically David Cameron rewarding his mates in the City.
-Vince Cable, one of the cleverest men in British politics, has made one of the stupidest decisions he is ever likely to make as a politician."'Froth and speculation'
+Vince Cable, one of the cleverest men in British politics, has made one of the stupidest decisions he is ever likely to make as a politician."

 Mr Cable told the Today programme that the bulk of the shares had gone to "long-term stable investors" in the UK.

 He said any volatility in the Royal Mail share price over the next week or so was of little consequence.
 "What matters is where the price eventually settles in three or six months' time".